The Resistance Cover Art

 “The message he left about using THEATRES’ logic systems against it.
 Our team is working to decode the full implications.”

-“Jenny’s been trying too.”
+“Jenny’s been analyzing it too.”

 “If anyone can crack it, it’s your daughter.”